asift91/Manual_Migration/option1.md

             ```

 -   **Virtual Machine Scaleset**
+    -   Before accessing Virtual Machine Scaleset please make sure that it is VMSS is password enabled.
+    -   *Get Virtual Machine Scaleset Private IP:*
+        -   To get the Virtual Machine Scaleset instances private IP follow the below steps.
+        -   Login to [Azure](portal.azure.com) and go to the created Resource Group.
+        -   Find and navigate to the Virtual Machine Scaleset resource.
+        -   In the left panel, select the Instances.
+        -   Navigate to the running instance and find the Private IP associated to it in the Overview section.
+    -   To login into Virtual Machine Scaleset, login to Controller VM and run the set of commands.
+        ```
+        sudo -s
+        sudo ssh azureadmin@172.31.X.X

+        # 172.31.X.X is the Virtual Machine Scaleset Instance private IP.
+        ```
     -   Login to Scaleset VM instance and execute the following sequence of steps.
     -   Download the on-premises compressed data from Azure Blob storage to VM such as moodle, moodledata, configuration directories with database backup file to /home/azureadmin location.
         -   **Download and install AzCopy**
             - Execute the below commands to install AzCopy
                 ```